alpacahq/alpaca-docs/content/trading/getting-started.md

 }
 ```

-That's all there is to it!
-Now you're equipped to start placing your own
-trades.
-Good luck out there!
+To understand the properties of this `Order` object better, visit the [Trading API docs](../../api-references/trading-api/orders/#order-entity)
+to read the property descriptions.

+You're now equipped with the basics of placing trades with Alpaca's SDK.
+Good
+luck coding and have fun with your new capabilities!

 {{< /tab >}}
 {{< /tabs >}}